yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 > 📘 Complete the Integration
 >
-> After Step 7, you can complete the end-to-end integration by accessing [Step by Step integration of the Full SDK](https://docs.y.uno/docs/full-sdk-workflow).
+> After Step 7, you have successfully implemented the basic payment flow.
+To test your integration, create a test payment using the checkout session and one-time token.
+For additional features and advanced configurations, see the [Complementary Features](#complementary-features) section below.

 > ❗️ Continue Payment Method
 >